Count Network Autoregression: Stability results for count network time series

 \subsection{Linear PNAR(1) model}

 A linear count network model of order 1, is given by

-where $n_i=\sum_{j\neq i}a_{ij}$ is the out-degree, i.e the total number of nodes which $i$ has an edge with.
-From the left hand side equation of \eqref{lin1}, we observe that the process $Y_{i,t}$ is assumed to be marginally Poisson.
+where $\beta_0, \beta_1, \beta_2 \geq 0$ and $n_i=\sum_{j\neq i}a_{ij}$ is the out-degree, i.e the total number of nodes which $i$ has an edge with.
+From the left hand side equation of \eqref{lin1}, we observe that the process $Y_{i,t}$ is assumed to be marginally Poisson, conditionally to the past.
 We call \eqref{lin1} linear Poisson network autoregression of order 1, abbreviated by PNAR(1).

 Model \eqref{lin1} postulates that, for every single node $i$, the marginal conditional mean of the process is regressed on the past count of the variable itself for $i$ and the average count of the other nodes $j\neq i$ which have a connection with $i$.
 This model assumes that only the nodes which are directly followed by the focal node $i$ possibly have an impact on the mean process of counts.
-It is a reasonable assumption in many applications; for example, in a social network the activity of node $k$, which satisfies $a_{ik}=0$, does not affect node $i$.
+It is a reasonable assumption in many applications.
+For example, in a social network, the activity of node $k$, which satisfies $a_{ik}=0$, does not affect node $i$.
 The parameter $\beta_1$ is called network effect, as it measures the average impact of node $i$'s connections $n_i^{-1}\sum_{j=1}^{N}a_{ij}Y_{j,t-1}$.
 The coefficient $\beta_2$ is called momentum effect because it provides a weight for the impact of past count $Y_{i,t-1}$.
-This interpretation is in line with the Gaussian network vector autoregression (NAR) as discussed by \cite{zhu2017} for the case of continuous variables.
+This interpretation is in line with the Gaussian NAR as discussed by \cite{zhu2017} for the case of continuous variables.

-Equation \eqref{lin1} does not include information about the joint dependence structure of the PNAR(1) model.
-It is then convenient to rewrite \eqref{lin1} in vectorial form, following \cite{fok2020},